vinsim24/aws-nodejs/README.md

 The S3 documentation has a good overview of the [restrictions for bucket names](http://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) for when you start making your own buckets.

+Also to run the script to prepare resource records(i.e., is to dump from one hosted zone to another hosted zone), run the following:

+    node index.js "<Hosted Zone Id>" "DNS Record Type" e.g., node index.js "AHJFHJ89989SHD" "A"
+          node index.js "AHJFHJ89989SHD" "CNAME"

 ## License